Anti-BDS laws: Disparate impact

 The disparate impact argument complements the disparate treatment argument by stating that the boycott harms Jewish or Israeli entities, even if that is not its intent.
 That is, the boycott is "fair in form, but discriminatory in operation".
-Critics argue that the disparate impact doctrine was developed with employment discrimination in mind and is not applicable to BDS and even if it was, the argument would fail.
+Critics argue that the disparate impact doctrine was developed with employment discrimination in mind and is not applicable to BDS — and even if it was, the argument would fail.
 The plaintiff would have to show that the behavior has an adverse impact on Israeli or Jewish businesses.
 But the majority of companies targeted by BDS are not Israeli, making it difficult to argue that the boycott harms such entities.

 Even if Jewish or Israeli business were disproportionately impacted by BDS' boycott, critics argue that BDS could defend its boycott as a "business necessity" because its goal, ending Israel's human rights violations, is legitimate.
 An objection could be that BDS should use other methods that does not affect third parties.
-But given the failure of the many political initiatives in ending Israel's human rights violations, BDS could argue that a boycott of Israel is one of the few remaining options.
+But given the failure of the many political initiatives in ending Israel's human rights violations, BDS could argue that a boycott of Israel is one of their few remaining options.